Combermere Barracks

-Combermere Barracks, Windsor, is a British military installation 1.4 km from Windsor Castle.
+Combermere Barracks, Windsor is a British Army installation 1.4 km from Windsor Castle.

 History

 The original barracks, known as Clewer Barracks, were designed to accommodate the Royal Horse Guards and were built at Clewer Park between 1796 and 1800.
-Queen Victoria ordered the replacement of the barracks after a personal visit in 1864 exposed to her its unhygienic conditions.
+Queen Victoria ordered the replacement of the barracks, after a personal visit in 1864 exposed to her its unhygienic conditions.
 The new barracks, which cover over 20 acre, were named after Field Marshal Lord Combermere and include a riding school which was built in 1881.

 The barracks were renovated in 2006 and became the home of the Household Cavalry Regiment.